Large-scale restoration of resilient ecosystems

 .webp)

-BIODIVERSITY-RICH PROJECTS FOR MAXIMUM RESILIENCE AND CARBON SEQUESTRATION
+BIODIVERSITY-RICH PROJECTS FOR LONG-TERM RESILIENCE AND CREDIBLE CARBON OUTCOMES

-Single-species reforestation may seem quick and easy, but it has many drawbacks.
-At MORFO, we plant an average of 20 native species per project to promote ecological balance and long-term success.
+Single-species reforestation may appear simpler to implement, but it often limits ecosystem resilience.
+At MORFO, we plant an average of 20 native species per project, designed around ecological succession, to support functional balance and long-term restoration performance.

 .webp)

-Human intervention is crucial in every project's stage, from terrain analysis and species selection to planting and monitoring.
-MORFO involves local players in seed collection, soil preparation, and monitoring, fostering ownership and sustainability.
+Human involvement is essential across all stages of MORFO’s restoration projects, from terrain analysis and species selection to planting and long-term monitoring.
+MORFO integrates local communities into seed collection, soil preparation, and field monitoring, supporting local ownership and long-term sustainability.

 projects